PrasanthPradeep/saturday-hack-night-langchain/README.md

 1. Paste Replicate API
 2. Press Enter.
 3. Enter your prompt
-4. Get amazed by the convosation
+4. Get amazed by the conversation

 ## Libraries used
 Python 3<br>